 - Project committees with company sponsors

-The set-up phase (during which the DMP will be implemented) and the test and learn phase (during which representative use cases will be launched) cannot be thought of as on-going operational phases, but rather crucial steps for the future of the DMP.
+The set-up phase (during which the data management plateform will be implemented) and the test and learn phase (during which representative use cases will be launched) cannot be thought of as on-going operational phases, but rather crucial steps for the future of the DMP.
 The goal is to allow the tool to get some experience, and to find the appropriate governance for the run phases.
 It is thus necessary to maintain the same core team, formed during the framing phase, until the end of the project, both for its transversal nature and to keep a record.
 Instances and stakeholders therefore remain the same throughout these phases of the project as during the framing phase.

 Running the DMP: gradually shifting stakeholder roles